anonymouss4a5s4a5s4/ies-x-aess-tsyp/README.md

 *   **Problem:** The battery begins to dangerously overheat, risking a fire that would destroy the entire satellite.
 *   **Guardian's Solution:**
     1.  **Monitor:** The Guardian continuously reads real-time temperature and voltage data from the battery.
     2.  **Predict (AI):** A lightweight LSTM neural network, running on the Guardian controller, analyzes the time-series data.
-It is trained to recognize the subtle "pre-failure signature" of a thermal runaway event (e.g., a rapid temperature rise correlated with an anomalous voltage drop).
+It is trained to recognize the subtle "pre-failure signature" of a thermal runaway event (example: a rapid temperature rise correlated with an anomalous voltage drop).
     3.  **Intervene:** If the AI model predicts a failure, the Guardian activates a relay to physically disconnect the battery from the rest of the spacecraft, preventing a catastrophic thermal event.

 ## 4. Components